subashini7/prasanna_web/content/biography.md

 <img class="prasanna" src="https://prashub.com/prasanna/images/DrPrasannaPavani.jpg" alt="Prasanna" width="330"/>
 </div>

 In 2023, AI will integrate with software services seamlessly.
 Together, they are poised to create new platforms for applications that are more thoughtful than ever before.

-How do we seize this moment to offer more value for our users?

 Prasanna is an engineer, founder and a leader&mdash;the kind that brings out the best in people and technology to create opportunities of a lifetime.